What are Cord Blood Stem Cells and What Makes Them Special?

 The blood from an umbilical cord is abundant in stem cells, similar to those found in bone marrow.
 Cord blood stem cells are unique because they are more adaptive (primitive) compared with the stem cells from bone marrow.
 They can become red and white blood cells or platelets, three types of mature blood cells found in our blood.
 These valuable stem cells are successfully transfused intravenously as an alternative to bone marrow stem cell treatments.

-Cord blood stem cell research is conducting clinical trials with human subjects.
-Exciting work is currently underway for treatment of heart disease, stroke, diabetes, cerebral palsy and tissue and organ regeneration.
+Cord blood stem cell research is currently underway for treatment of heart disease, stroke, diabetes, cerebral palsy and tissue and organ regeneration.

-There are ~400,000 births each year in Canada.
+There are more than 400,000 births each year in Canada.
 Sadly, more than 95% of all umbilical cords are discarded into medical waste.
 Cord blood banking can change this!